 Q: How hard is it to port my code?

-Generally we have had few reports of codes not being easily portable to Arm HPC systems.
-Obviously if you have in your code assembler or intrinsic functions from other architectures these would need to be replaced in order to get everything working.
+Most codes are easily portable to Arm HPC systems.
+If you have in your code assembler or intrinsic functions from other architectures these would need to be replaced in order to get everything working.
+Refer to porting and tuning for step-by-step instructions on how to port commonly used HPC applications.
 As ever, get in touch if you're having difficulties with specific issues.

 Q: Where can I get more help?

 The Arm Connected Community is a good source of information from people with lots of experience of Arm technologies.
-In addition to the wider world there are many Arm engineers looking at posts in there who are eager to make your transition to Arm HPC as seamless as possible.
+In addition reaching out to the wider world you can engage directly with Arm engineers who are eager to make your transition to Arm HPC as seamless as possible.